romilly/start-apl/manuscript/Background.md

 All Leanpub purchases offer an unconditional 45-day money-back guarantee.

 There's a slower-paced, more detailed, and much longer textbook called *Mastering Dyalog APL* by Bernard Legrand.
+It's written for Dyalog for Microsoft Windows, but the language elements

-It's is written for Dyalog for Microsoft Windows, but the language elements (which form most of the content) apply to all platforms.
+(which form most of the content) apply to all platforms.

 You can [download a free PDF](http://www.dyalog.com/uploads/documents/MasteringDyalogAPL.pdf)